ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/publish_endpoint_to_catalog.md

    * **Endpoint Name** Prefilled name of the endpoint being published.
 3. Click **Save** to publish to catalog.

-> If you want to publish an endpoint to Unified Catalog using the Amplify Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.
+> If you want to publish an endpoint to Unified Catalog using the Axway Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.

 ### Errors and debugging

 If there is an error while publishing to catalog, the form page will present a large error box explaining the caused of the error.
 The error may contain references to objects only found when using the CLI or API directly.
-In this case please refer to the [Amplify CLI](/docs/central/cli_central/cli_publish) documentation for further guidance.
+In this case please refer to the [Axway CLI](/docs/central/cli_central/cli_publish) documentation for further guidance.